japila-books/apache-spark-internals/docs/scheduler/TaskScheduler.md

 setDAGScheduler(dagScheduler: DAGScheduler): Unit
 ----

-Associates a xref:scheduler:DAGScheduler.adoc[DAGScheduler]
+Associates a scheduler:DAGScheduler.md[DAGScheduler]

-Used when DAGScheduler is xref:scheduler:DAGScheduler.adoc#creating-instance[created]
+Used when DAGScheduler is scheduler:DAGScheduler.md#creating-instance[created]

 | start
 a| [[start]]